Wisconsin Foreclosure Laws and Process

 • get any excess money after a foreclosure sale.

-So, don't get caught off guard if you're a Wisconsin homeowner who's behind in mortgage payments.
+So, don't get caught off guard if you're a Wisconsin homeowner behind in mortgage payments.
 Learn about each step in a Wisconsin foreclosure, from missing your first payment to a foreclosure sale.
 Once you understand the process, you can make the most of your situation and, hopefully, work out a way to save your home or at least get through the process with as little anxiety as possible.

 The period after you fall behind in payments, but before a foreclosure officially starts, is generally called the "preforeclosure" stage.
-(Sometimes, people refer to the period before a foreclosure sale actually happens as "preforeclosure," too.)
-During this time, the servicer can charge you various fees, like late charges and inspection fees, and, in most cases, must inform you about ways to avoid foreclosure and send you a preforeclosure notice called a "breach letter."
+(Sometimes, people refer to the period before a foreclosure sale happens as "preforeclosure," too.)

-When Can Foreclosure Start?
+When Can a Foreclosure Start in Wisconsin?

 Under federal law, the servicer usually can't officially begin a foreclosure until you're more than 120 days past due on payments, subject to a few exceptions.
-(12 C.F.R. § 1024.41).
-This 120-day period provides most homeowners with ample opportunity to submit a loss mitigation application to the servicer.
+(12 C.F.R. § 1024.41 (2025).)
+This 120-day period provides most homeowners ample opportunity to submit a loss mitigation application to the servicer.

-What Is the Foreclosure Process in Wisconsin?
+Understanding the Foreclosure Process in Wisconsin

 If you default on your mortgage payments for your home in Wisconsin, the foreclosure will be judicial.

 A judicial foreclosure begins when the lender files a lawsuit asking a court for an order allowing a foreclosure sale.
 The lender gives notice of the suit by serving you a summons and complaint.
 Most people get 20 days to file an answer to the complaint.
-Along with the summons and complaint, you might receive notice about foreclosure mediation.
-Wisconsin's Department of Justice and Attorney General have established a Wisconsin Foreclosure Mediation Network, and foreclosure mediation is available in participating counties.
-Also, several counties in Wisconsin have their own mediation programs.
-For many of these programs, the lender has to attach a notice about mediation to the complaint, along with an application to participate.

-If you don't respond to the suit, the lender will ask the court for, and probably receive, a default judgment, which will allow it to hold a foreclosure sale.
 But if you choose to defend the foreclosure lawsuit, the case will go through the litigation process.
 The lender might then ask the court to grant summary judgment.
 A summary judgment motion asks that the court grant judgment in favor of the lender because there's no dispute about the critical aspects of the case.
-If the court grants summary judgment for the lender—or you lose at trial—the judge will enter a judgment and order your home sold at auction.
+If the court grants summary judgment for the lender or you lose at trial, the judge will enter a judgment and order your home sold at auction.

 At the sale, the lender usually makes a credit bid.
 The lender can bid up to the total amount owed, including fees and costs, or it may bid less.
 In some states, including Wisconsin, when the lender is the high bidder at the sale but bids less than the total debt, it can get a deficiency judgment against the borrower.
-If the lender is the highest bidder, the property becomes what's called "Real Estate Owned" (REO).
+If the lender is the highest bidder, the property becomes "Real Estate Owned" (REO).

 But if a bidder, say a third party, is the highest bidder and offers more than you owe, and the sale results in excess proceeds—that is, money over and above what's needed to pay off all the liens on your property—you're entitled to that surplus money.